docarray/docarray/docs/advanced/document-store/index.md

 ```
 ````

-Now that we know the issue, let's explore some idioms we can use to work with DocumentArrays backed by external storage in a more predictable manner
+Now that we know the issue, let's explore some idioms we can use to work with DocumentArrays backed by external storage in a more predictable manner.
 ### Using Context Manager
 The recommended way is to use the DocumentArray as a context manager like so: